Adamtaranto/pypopart/README.md

 ## Acknowledgments

-PyPopART is inspired by the original PopART software developed by Jessica Leigh and David Bryant.
+PyPopART is a python port of the original PopART software developed by Jessica Leigh.

+## Citing

+If you use this software, please cite the original PopART paper as well as this repository:

+Leigh, J.W., Bryant, D. and Nakagawa, S., 2015.
+POPART: full-feature software for haplotype network construction.
+Methods in Ecology & Evolution, 6(9).

 ## Contact